Head, Shoulders, Knees and Toes

 "Head, Shoulders, Knees and Toes" is a children's song.
-The song was documented as early as 1961.
-It is often sung to the tune of "There Is a Tavern in the Town", although it is sometimes sung to the tune of "London Bridge Is Falling Down".
+The song was documented as early as 1912 and in 1961.
+It is often sung to the tune of "There Is a Tavern in the Town", although it is sometimes sung to the tune of "Here We Go Round the Mulberry Bush" or "London Bridge Is Falling Down".
+The latter version is commonly used in Canada and other British influenced countries.
+In the Czech Republic, it is sung to the tune "Když jsem přišel do Vršovic", which is known in English speaking countries as "Stodola, pumpa" or "Along the ranch path" in South Korea.

 Description

-There is generally only one verse with lyrics similar to those below.
+The song typically has only one verse, with lyrics similar to those below.
 The second line repeats the first line both in words and in melody, the third line has a rising tone, and the fourth line repeats the first two.
 Children might dance while they sing the song and touch their head, shoulders, knees, and toes in sequence to the words.